-Some lessons contain self-testing features: The child hears or sees the word, types it in the program and then sees if the answer was correct.
+Some lessons contain self-testing features: The child hears or sees the word, types it in the program and then checks if the answer was correct.
 The spelling software also keeps track of misspelled words and can test the student exclusively on these.

-- Word lists can be copied into word processing software or directly printed
+- Word lists can be copied into word processing software or directly printed.

-- Seven different worksheets can be downloaded from the website
+- Seven different worksheets can be downloaded from the website.